gliese1337/planecrash-baseline/GRAMMAR.md

 Baseline digits (atomic cardinal numerals) are all single closed syllables beginning with one of seven voiceless consonants:
 ⟨p⟩ ⟨sh⟩ ⟨t⟩ ⟨f⟩ ⟨k⟩ ⟨ch⟩ ⟨s⟩.

-No two digits form a minimal pair; that is, all digits differ by at least two phonemes, which is accomplished by varying codas on a different frequency from onsets.
+No two digits form a minimal pair; that is, all digits differ by at least two phonemes, which is accomplished by varying codas on a different cycle from onsets.
 Additionally, numerically-adjacent digits have onsets which differ in both place and manner of articulation

 There are 21 digits constructed from 3 cycles of the seven onset consonants, paired with 7 cycles of the 3 vowels ⟨e⟩, ⟨ah⟩, and ⟨o⟩.
 Each cycle of vowels has a consistent coda, with groups of codas cycling through a separate set of seven consonants which are differentiated from onsets to ensure that compound numerals never have sequential identical fricatives: ⟨n⟩ ⟨dh⟩ ⟨j⟩ ⟨m⟩ ⟨g⟩ ⟨b⟩ ⟨gh⟩.